 The customer is always right.
 With today’s technology, creating solar designs and generating solar proposals is faster and easier than ever before.
 There is no reason a customer should not be able to see various panel configurations on their roofs.
 Salespeople should be prepared to show multiple solar design options and quickly adjust solar proposals to their needs.

-Every solar proposal should include a side-by-side comparison of available financing options.
+Every solar proposal should include also financing options.
 The customer should understand what the differences are, whether it’s a lease that’s allowing them to save more money upfront, or a cash purchase where the system is an investment with greater long-term savings.

 “A complete solar proposal gives the customer access to all the financial information out there.”